vlee489/AC21009-Assignment-3-Manchester-Baby-Assembler/README.md

 - **mnemonics:** : Contains the mnemonics used in the assembly file.
 - **functionNumbers** : Corresponding function number for the mnemonic.

 For these 2 items you need to have each item in either list match up.
+So item one in each list are a pair, and item two are a pair etc...

 e.g. For the example above `JMP` will have the function number `0`. and then `SUB` would match up with the function number `4`.